Salomo Friedlaender

 Salomo Friedlaender (4 May 1871 – 9 September 1946) was a German-Jewish philosopher, poet, satirist and author of grotesque and fantastic literature.
-He published his literary work under the pseudonym Mynona, which is the German word for "anonymous" spelled backward.
-He is known for his philosophical ideas on dualism drawing on Immanuel Kant, and his avant garde poetry and fiction.
+He published his literary work under the pseudonym Mynona, which is "anonym", the German word for "anonymous", spelled backward.
+He is known for his philosophical ideas on dualism drawing on Immanuel Kant, and his avant-garde poetry and fiction.
 Almost none of his work has been translated into English.